Sinn Fein says Simon Harris ‘failed his way to very top’

 In an unexpected but inconsequential twist during the debates, independent politician Michael Healy-Rae was suggested as an alternative nominee for taoiseach.

-Danny Healy-Rae, also an independent TD for Kerry, told the Dail that he was was nominating his brother, while Mattie McGrath, another TD in the rural independent group, said he was seconding the proposal after describing Mr Harris’ appointment as a “charade”.
+Danny Healy-Rae, also an independent TD for Kerry, told the Dail that he was nominating his brother, while Mattie McGrath, another TD in the rural independent group, said he was seconding the proposal after describing Mr Harris’s appointment as a “charade”.

+Later on in the parliament, Michael Healy-Rae said he wanted to be the “first person to invite you to Co Kerry”, and then called for the Government to provide funding for the World Rally Championship to be hosted in counties Kerry, Limerick and Waterford.

 People Before Profit-Solidarity TD Mick Barry referenced the theme music chosen by Mr Harris for his leader’s speech at the Fine Gael ard fheis conference at the weekend – Bachman–Turner Overdrive’s 1974 song You Ain’t Seen Nothing Yet.